Lola Lonli: Biography and work

 In 2001, Lonli joined the society named after Nicholas Roerich, "Light in the Way", in Mykolaiv.
 Since 2002, she has been a member of the board of this society.
 From 2000 to 2006, she had 10 exhibitions in cities and towns of Ukraine, some of them with the support of this society.

 In 2003, she took part in exhibition "Unearthly Worlds of Earthly Artists" in the Moscow museum named after Nicholas Roerich.

-In 2006, she put on a second personal exhibition in the Moscow Museum named for Nicholas Roerich; the exhibition then visited nine cities in Ukraine, including Dniepropetrovsk, Khmelnytskiy, and Simferopol.
+In 2006, she put on a second personal exhibition in the Moscow Museum named for Nicholas Roerich; the exhibition then visited nine cities in Ukraine, including Dnipropetrovsk, Khmelnytskiy, and Simferopol.

 Since 2007, she has collaborated with the Mykolaiv poets' society "Ninth Sphinx" and styled its literary anthology of the same name.
-There were many poetic and musical performances at her exhibitions, including those in Moscow, Mykolaiv, and Dniepropetrovsk.
+There were many poetic and musical performances at her exhibitions, including those in Moscow, Mykolaiv, and Dnipropetrovsk.